DavBfr/dart_barcode/barcode/README.md

 * If you are looking to print barcodes, use [pub:pdf](https://pub.dev/packages/pdf).
 * If you want to display barcodes in a Flutter application, use [pub:barcode_widget](https://pub.dev/packages/barcode_widget).
-* To generate barcode images see the example tab.
+* To generate SVG barcodes see the example tab.

 They all use this library to generate the drawing operations.